memeToasty/dummy-favorite-application/README.md

 > **Warning**
 > If you want 2 of those dummy on your system at the same time, change the `UniqueId` field to something higher

-4. Run `make`
+4. Run `make` in a terminal
 5. Install the generated `.cia` file on your 3DS
+6. Run the application that was added to your home screen (This is necessary so that the app gets added to the list of favoritable applications)
+7. It does not do anything, so just press START or HOME to leave it
-6. Go to friend list and set the favorite game
+8. Go to friend list and set the favorite game
-7. Profit?
+9. Profit?